aturt14/pwncmd/README.md

 # pwncmd

 **pwncmd** is an interactive shell for the [pwn.college](https://pwn.college) platform.
-It lets users start challenges and explore dojos and levels through a terminal interface.
+It lets users start challenges and explore dojos through a terminal interface.

 ## Features